 Stuffed Butternut Squash

 - 1 butternut squash

-- 1 teaspoon smoked sea salt or 1 tsp salt with 1/8 tsp liquid smoke
+- 1 teaspoon smoked sea salt or 1 teaspoon salt with ⅛ teaspoon liquid smoke

 - ¼ teaspoon black pepper